-Students are encouraged to take University of California/California State University (UC/CSU) preparatory courses if they plan to attend a four-year university.
+Students are encouraged to take University of California/California State University (UC/CSU) preparatory courses if they plan to attend a fouryear university.
 All students must pass each course with a grade no lower than a 'C'.
-Because the school opened in the fall of 2017, there is no prior year data to report.

-UC/CSU Course Enrollment Percentage Students Enrolled in Courses Required for UC/CSU Admission (2017-18) 89.68% Graduates Who Completed All Courses Required for UC/ CSU Admission (2016-17) -

-^{} Duplicated Count (one student can be enrolled in several courses).
+UC/CSU Course Enrollment Percentage Students Enrolled in Courses Required for UC/CSU Admission (2018-19) 93.58% Graduates Who Completed All Courses Required for UC/ CSU Admission (2017-18) - Duplicated Count (one studen t can be enrolled in several courses).